gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-drawing-multiple-things.md

 the previous article](webgl-less-code-more-fun.html).

 So here's the code.
-Our shader is the same one simple shader from our [perspective example](webgl-3d-perspective.html) except we've added a `u_colorMult` to multiple the vertex colors by.
+Our shader is the same one simple shader from our [perspective example](webgl-3d-perspective.html) except we've added a `u_colorMult` to multiply the vertex colors by.

     // Passed in from the vertex shader. varying vec4 v_color;